Tendency to occupy a statistically dominant spatial state of the flow as a driving force for turbulent transition

 The attention should thus be focused on the former two assumptions.
-As well known, the Navier-Stokes equation for the gas fluid can be derived from the Boltzmann equation (the Chapman-Enskog expansion \cite{ChapmanCowling}), which, in turn, can be obtained from the Liouville equation (see, e.g., Ref. \cite{ChapmanCowling,FerzigerKaper}).
-In the transition from the Liouville equation to the Boltzmann equation involves two essential assumptions.
-First, to reduce the many-particle distribution function is reduced to the single-particle one (the Bogoliubov-Born-Green-Kirkwood-Yvon hierarchy; see, e.g., Kreuzer \cite{Kreuzer}), the particles are taken to be identical.
-Secondly, because the gas density is taken to be low, the interaction between the particles is assumed to be a random two-body collision in which the states of the particles are uncorrelated prior to the collision (the molecular chaos assumption \cite{FerzigerKaper}), so that the positions and velocities of the particles are uncertain within the mean free path $\lambda$ and the thermal velocity $c$, respectively.
-It follows that both the assumptions are implicitly present in the Navier-Stokes equation \cite{liquid}; they can be said to be a hidden statistical content of the equation.
+As well known, the Navier-Stokes equation for a gas fluid can be derived from the Boltzmann equation (the Chapman-Enskog expansion \cite{ChapmanCowling}), which, in turn, can be obtained from the Liouville equation for Hamiltonian dynamics (see, e.g., Ferziger and Kaper \cite{FerzigerKaper}).
+The transition from the Liouville equation to the Boltzmann equation involves two essential assumptions.
+First, to reduce the many-particle distribution function to the single-particle one (the Bogoliubov-Born-Green-Kirkwood-Yvon hierarchy; see, e.g., Kreuzer \cite{Kreuzer}), the particles are taken to be identical.
+Secondly, because the gas density is considered to be sufficiently low, the interaction between the particles is assumed to be a two-body collision in which the states of the particles are uncorrelated prior to the collision (the molecular chaos assumption \cite{FerzigerKaper}), so that the positions and velocities of the particles are uncertain within the mean free path $\lambda$ and the thermal velocity $c$, respectively.
+It thus follows that both the assumptions underlying the present model are implicitly present in the Navier-Stokes equation \cite{liquid}; they can be said to be a hidden statistical content of the equation.
 Therefore, although the hydrodynamic (Navier-Stokes) equations are incomparably rich in the description of the turbulent phenomena, giving a dynamic picture of the transition and taking into account the specific conditions under which the transition takes place (the inlet conditions, flow environment, etc.), the driving force for the transition described with the hydrodynamic equations can be of the same statistical origin as in the present model.